StarWishsama/StarWishsama/README.md

 🔭 Working on a Twitch Auto watcher

-🌱 Java & Kotlin & Go & Flutter Learning
+🌱 Java & Kotlin & Go Learning

 🕓 Planning to learn TypeScript + AngularJS (NEW!) | Python | C#